Energy and emissions

 Shorter routes – better capacity

 Part of GNFK StartDuring the reporting period, supply and traffic flows were further optimized in order to improve their energy and carbon footprint.
 Additional sea transports were also reallocated to selected intercontinental rail routes.
 Meaningful key figures are important for the targeted reduction of CO2 emissions in logistics.
-Therefore, the Schaeffler Group is working on collecting data on Scope 3 emissions across the group in the future.Part of GNFK End
+Therefore, the Schaeffler Group is working on collecting data on across the group in the future.Part of GNFK End

 More information on logistics emissions can be found in the chapter Global spare parts business.